Frequently Asked Questions

 If you choose to enlist our surplus recovery services, you can select from two convenient payment options:

-Option 2 – We are paid a percentage of the funds we recover for you; no money is collected upfront.
+• Option 2 – You pay a percentage of the funds we recover for you after it is received from the State.
 This is a contingency-based option, meaning we do not get paid unless you get paid.
 If we do not recover anything for you, then you do not pay us anything.
+Either way, we absorb any costs associated.

 How long will this take?